Invariant triple products: Trilinear products

-\begin{theorem} Let $Y$ be the $G$-space $(P\bs G)^3$.
+\begin{theorem} Assume the parameters $\la_1,\la_2, \la_3$ satisfy the above condition.
+Let $Y$ be the $G$-space $(P\bs G)^3$.
 If there is an open $G$-orbit in $Y$, then the dimension of the space of invariant trilinear forms on smooth principal series representations is less than or equal to

 where the sum runs over all open orbits $o$ and $M_o$ is the stabilizer group of a point in the orbit $o$ which is chosen so that $M_o$ is a subgroup of $M$.
 If all induction parameters are imaginary (unitary induction), then there is equality.